 New Zealand Work Permit

 Working abroad sounds like an adventure to many people.
-However, jobs in New Zealand require more than the New Zealand work permit and just the obvious New Zealand cover letter and New Zealand resume writing and translation - they require thorough preparation.
+However, jobs in New Zealand require more than the New Zealand work permit and just the obvious New Zealand resume with New Zealand cover letter writing and translation - they require thorough preparation.
 Remember you will be passing the New Zealand job interview.
-You will face problems that in all probability did not even cross your mind when you decided to try New Zealand jobs.
+You will face problems that in all probability did not even cross your mind when you decided to try employment in New Zealand.

 Do not take too lightly the influence a New Zealand work permit can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to New Zealand are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.